ryancheley/djangocon-us-2025/presentation/slides/05a-current-state.md

 ]

 ???

-OK, let's jump to what our current Database view might look like.
-It's Clean, functional, but completely opaque.
+- Clean
+- functional
+- but completely opaque.